ASCL Privacy Notice

 The Association of School and College Leaders (ASCL) is the leading professional body representing school and college leaders in all phases across the UK.
 ASCL speak on behalf of members and acts on behalf of children and young people.
 We offer advice, guidance and best practice, provide our members with legal support and full trade union representation as well as shape and influence government policy.

 ASCL is committed to protecting and respecting your privacy.
-By virtue of data protection legislation, ASCL is the ‘controller’ and/or ‘joint controller’ of this information, known as data.
+By virtue of data protection legislation, ASCL is the ‘controller’ of this information, known as data.
 The way your personal data is collected, stored and used is referred to as ‘processing’.
 ASCL will process your personal data in a manner that is compatible with data protection legislation.

 Collection of personal data